+

 Peter Smith and Keith Schmidt are experiencing a type of conflict that is very common in many organizations.
 In organizations, Conflict is evident at a different level.
 Conflict can be at the individual or group level.

 The conflict between these two leaders is technical conflict.
-When a difference in opinions between two people occurs, this kind of relationship is known as technical conflict (The process of conflict, 2009).
+When a difference in opinions between two people occurs, this kind of conflict is known as a technical conflict (The process of conflict, 2009).
 It can be fueled by the leadership processes in an organization.
-In most cases, this type of conflict is caused by the differences in the opinions pertaining different tasks in an organization.
+In most cases, this type of conflict is caused by differences in opinions pertaining to different tasks in an organization.

-The role ambiguity is also a major contributing factor to this conflict between Smith and Schmidt.
-According to Rahim (2001), role ambiguity can lead to many problems in an organization which in most cases are similar to those caused by the role conflict.
-Rahim (2001) continued to argue that the role ambiguity may influence the intent to drop from the job indirectly through job satisfaction or through organizational conflict.
-In this case, we have seen the role ambiguity in MCA museum management lead to the resignation of Peter Smith.
+Role ambiguity is also a major contributing factor to this conflict between Smith and Schmidt.
+According to Rahim (2001), role ambiguity can lead to many problems in an organization, which in most cases are similar to those caused by role conflict.
+Rahim (2001) continued to argue that role ambiguity may influence the intent to drop from the job indirectly through job satisfaction or through organizational conflict.
+In this case, we have seen the role ambiguity in MCA museum management lead to Peter Smith’s resignation.

-The conflict between the managers of on institution can be diminished through maintenance of clarity in decisions (Rainey, 2009).
+The conflict between the managers of an institution can be diminished through the maintenance of clarity in decisions (Rainey, 2009).
 By clarifying their goals and visions by the managers of an organization, unnecessary conflicts are reduced.
-It is also advisable for each participant to listen and reason before opposing the decisions from other members.
+It is also advisable for each participant to listen and reason before opposing the decisions of other members.
 For instance, Peter Smith did not have time to get clarification from Schmidt.
 Instead, he resigned from the board following their perpetual differences.

 Following their endless conflicts with Schmidt, Smith decides to withdraw.
 He makes no effort to seek accommodation or concessions with his counterpart.
-As Rainey (2009) commented, this type of conflict can be solved by one of the conflicting party seeking accommodation and try to reduce their differences.
+As Rainey (2009) commented, this type of conflict can be solved by one of the conflicting parties seeking accommodation and trying to reduce their differences.
 It would have been advisable for these two parties to make compromise instead of leaving their roles.
-This process has been applied in many organizations reducing conflicts and disagreements in these organizations.
+This process has been applied in many organizations, reducing conflicts and disagreements in these organizations.

 What can an organization do structurally to reduce conflict resulting from role ambiguity?

-The role ambiguity has greatly contributed in many types of conflicts occurring in various organizations.
-In most cases, the roles of different individuals holding specific positions come out unclearly leading to conflicts between these parties.
+Role ambiguity has greatly contributed to many types of conflicts occurring in various organizations.
+In most cases, the roles of different individuals holding specific positions come out unclearly, leading to conflicts between these parties..
 However, these conflicts can be reduced in organizations by changing the structural layout of an organization.

 In every organization, it is vital to have a clear job description for both the director and the board chair.
-The responsibilities of each leader as well as expectations of each position should be clearly described.
-As Carlson and Donohoe (2010) observed, this kind of description helps the chairman and the director of the board to understand who does what in the management.
+The responsibilities of each leader, as well as expectations of each position, should be clearly described.
+As Carlson and Donohoe (2010) observed, this kind of description helps the chairman and the director of the board understand who does what in the management.

-It is advisable for an executive director who is new newly appointed to have a good starting with the board chair.
-Carlson and Donohoe (2010) discussed that one way through which an executive director and the board chairman can lay a good foundation of a good relationship is having a conversation on what each expects from each other.
+It is advisable for an executive director who is newly appointed to have a good start with the board chair.
+Carlson and Donohoe (2010) discussed that one way through which an executive director and the board chairman can lay a good foundation for a good relationship is having a conversation on what each expects from each other.
 Through such a conversation, the two leaders get to understand each other and then interact accordingly.

 The structure of an organization should also be designed in such a way that no leader will be faced with decisions in surprise.
 Surprise can be one source of conflicts between the chairman of the board and the director.
 Decisions made abruptly are more likely to cause disagreement than the decisions preceded by notifications.
 Everyone should know everything that is going to affect the organization on time (Carlson and Donohoe, 2010).
 This includes the major issues that can present a challenge to the survival of an organization.
 For instance, Schmidt should have informed Smith, The chairman of the board on the need for a quick development earlier enough to prevent the conflicts that erupted later.
 This could have even initiated support from Smith.
 In other words, it is very necessary for any organization to initiate enough communication between the board chairman and the director.

 Walonick (n.d) observed that the conflicts resulting from the role ambiguity can lead to stress in organization.
-An organization that is free from the role ambiguity provides a favorable environment to every member of an organization.
+An organization that is free from role ambiguity provides a favorable environment for every member of an organization.

 According to (Walonick, n.d), an organization can overcome the problems related to the role ambiguity through clarification of the goals and decision criteria.
 In this case, an organization comes up with a clear outline on how the critical decisions concerning an organization are made.
 The goals of an organization are also clearly defined.
 With this clear structure, an organization will manage to reduce conflicts to a large extent.